 The ordinary shares held in the trading portfolios (portefeuille commercial/handelsportefeuille) of qualifying credit institutions, investment enterprises and management companies of collective investment undertakings which are subject to the Royal Decree of 23 September 1992 on the annual accounts of credit institutions, investment firms and management companies of collective investment undertakings (comptes annuels des etablissements de credit, des entreprises d'investissement et des societes de gestion d'organismes de placement collectif/jaarrekening van de kredietinstellingen, de beleggingsondernemingen en de beheervennootschappen van instellingen voor collectieve belegging) are subject to a different regime.
-The capital gains on such shares are taxable at the ordinary corporate income tax rate of 29.58% (including the 3% crisis surcharge), which is reduced to 25% as of assessment year 2021 linked to a tax year starting on or after 1 January 2020.
+The capital gains on such shares are taxable at the ordinary corporate income tax rate of 25% (as of assessment year 2021 linked to a tax year starting on or after 1 January 2020).
 Capital losses on such shares are tax deductible.
 Internal transfers to and from the trading portfolio are assimilated to a realization.